outscale/osc-bsu-csi-driver/README.md

 # Cloud Provider 3DS Outscale CCM (cloud-provider-osc)
 The OSC cloud provider provides the interface between a Kubernetes cluster and 3DS Outscale service APIs.
-This project allows a Kubernetes cluster to provision, monitor and remove AWS resources necessary for operation of the cluster.
+This project allows a Kubernetes cluster to provision, monitor and remove Outscale resources necessary for operation of the cluster.

 # Cloud Provider 3DS OSC CCM on Kubernetes